A common misconception about

 with the condition that the accused complete 26 weeks of anger management.

-attorney in South Florida, I have handled numerous domestic violence cases.
+criminal defense attorney in Miami-Dade County, I have handled numerous domestic violence cases.

 These cases are sensitive and are treated that way by the State Attorney's